Ailladie

-Ailladie (Aill an Daill; also known locally as the Ballyreen Cliffs and Ballyreen Point), is an 800 m west-facing limestone sea cliff, that varies in height from 8 m to 35 m, situated on the coast of The Burren in County Clare, Ireland.
+Ailladie (Aill an Daill; also known locally as the Ballyreen Cliffs), is an 800 m west-facing limestone sea cliff, that varies in height from 8 m to 35 m, situated on the coast of The Burren in County Clare, Ireland.
 Ailladie is one of Ireland's most highly regarded rock-climbing locations, particularly for high technical grade single pitch traditional climbing routes and deep-water soloing routes.
 It is also a location for shore-angling competitions, and, with its cliffs and view of the Aran Islands, is a popular photography stop for tourists.